eirikt/default-webapp-heroku/README.md

   It precisely targets only the styles that need normalizing.

 _Tell your client that their webapp has said 'hello'.
-Also, mention that it looks good and all devices (buzzwords: "mobile-first" and "responsive") and that it will stay that way._
+Also, mention that it looks good and all devices (**buzzwords**: "mobile-first" and "responsive design") and that it will stay that way._

 ...